secworks/sha256/README.md

 The hardware implementation is complemented by a functional model written in Python.

+The core is basically done and ready for use.
+(I think.)

 ## Implementation ##
 Implementation results using the Altera Quartus 13 design tool.